 This study was conducted at 15 wetland sites around the edges of Lakes Alexandrina, Albert and their tributaries (Figure 1).
-Two rectangular 2 ha plots were sampled at each of the 15 study sites, (2ha plots were chosen based on the standard BirdLife Australia sampling method).
+Two rectangular 2 ha plots were sampled at each of the 15 study sites, (2 ha plots were chosen based on the standard BirdLife Australia sampling method).
 All plots included wetland edges, which are defined as the maximum extent of water bodies in September (e.g. lake shoreline, river edge or other wetland border).
-A summary of habitat characteristics and GPS co-ordinates for each of the 2 ha survey plots (15 sites, 30 survey plots) is provided in (O'Connor et al. 2013).
+A summary of habitat characteristics and GPS co-ordinates for each of the 2 ha survey plots (15 sites, 30 survey plots) is provided in O'Connor et al. (2013).

-Figure 1.Lakes Albert and Alexandrina and associated tributaries.
-The 15 sites surveyed for cryptic birds in 2012 and 2013 are shown as red points on the map.
-Reedy Island (shown in yellow) was only surveyed in September 2012.
-Its replacement site: Goolwa, was surveyed from October to December 2012 and September to December 2013.
+Figure 1.
+Lakes Albert and Alexandrina and associated tributaries.
+The 15 sites surveyed for cryptic birds in 2012 and 2013 are shown as red symbols on the map.
+Reedy Island (yellow symbol) was only surveyed in September 2012; after which it was replaced by the Goolwa site for the remainder of the study.

-Survey Methods
+Survey methods

-Surveys were conducted over a 3-4 day period on a monthly basis between September and December 2013 (survey dates for 2012 are listed in (O'Connor et al. 2013).
+Surveys were conducted over a 3-4 day period on a monthly basis between September and December 2013 (survey dates for 2012 are listed in O'Connor et al. 2013).
 Survey dates for 2013 were as follows: Survey 1, September 2-4; Survey 2: September 29 & 30, October 8 & 9; Survey 3: November 18-20; Survey 4: December 4-6 2013.
-To obtain survey data, observers searched one of the two 2 ha plots at each site and recorded all birds (including non-target species) that were heard or seen within a 40 minute period.
+Each of a pair of observers searched one of the two 2 ha plots at each site and recorded all birds (including non-target species) that were heard or seen within a 40 minute period.
+While there was some variation in the observers used to undertake the surveys, all observers were experienced birdwatchers, and one observer (JO'C) was present at all surveys except for Survey 4 in 2013.
 Each plot was systematically searched by one observer (Plots A and B were searched at the same time by one of the two observers).
-GPS co-ordinates for all four corners of each 2 ha plot are provided in Appendix 2 of (O'Connor et al. 2013).
+The same plot was never surveyed more than twice by the same observer in each year (four surveys per year).
+GPS co-ordinates for all four corners of each 2 ha plot are provided in Appendix 2 of O'Connor et al. (2013).

-In each of the monthly surveys, the following information was recorded at each site:
+In each of the surveys, the following information was recorded at each site:

-- Weather conditions (wind, temperature etc.) - Minimum and maximum water depth at each 2 ha plot - Estimated % cover of water at each 2 ha plot
+- Weather conditions (wind, temperature etc.) - Minimum and maximum water depth at each 2 ha plot - Estimated % cover of water at each 2 ha plot.

-For each observation, the following information was recorded and used in this study:
+For each search record, the following information was recorded and used in this study:

 - Species identity

 - Number of individuals

-- Evidence of nesting/breeding behaviour
+- Evidence of nesting/breeding behaviour.

-Surveys commenced at approximately 6am, and were completed by 8pm.
+Surveys commenced at approximately 6 am, and were completed by 8 pm.
 In the case of inclement weather (strong winds or high temperatures), surveys were stopped until conditions improved.
 Over the four survey visits, each site was surveyed twice in the morning and twice in the afternoon.
-Every site was surveyed at least once in early morning (before 9am) or late afternoon (after 4pm), when bird activity was expected to be at its peak.
+Surveys were conducted throughout the day, however every site was surveyed at least once in early morning (before 9 am) or late afternoon (after 4 pm) when bird activity was expected to be at its peak.

-To estimate the effects of local habitat variables on cryptic bird abundance, information was collected about the plant species and communities that were present within each 2 ha plot (these floristic data were collected only once for each plot, during the November 2012 bird survey).
+To describe the effects of local habitat variables on cryptic bird abundance, information was collected about the plant species and communities that were present within each 2 ha plot (these floristic data were collected only once for each plot, during the November 2012 bird survey).
 Habitat and vegetation types were mapped using GIS.
-A full description of how this information was collected and analysed using GIS software is provided in (O'Connor et al. 2013).
+A full description of how this information was collected and analysed using GIS software is provided in O'Connor et al. 2013.